-Best hostels in Perth
+Best Hostels in Perth

 Backpack Perth, hostels in Perth, hostel Perth, Perth tours

 Australia is one of the most popular destinations among backpackers.
 Perth, the sunniest capital city in Australia, provides all types of accommodation to satisfy different budgets.
-Besides couchsurfing and camping, staying in hostels is an integral part of a backpacker’s journey.
-Here is the list of the best hostels in Perth.
+Besides couch surfing and camping, staying in hostels is an integral part of a backpacker’s journey.

-Best hostels in Perth
+Best Hostels in Perth

 Billabong Backpackers Resort

-Kangaroo Inn
+Kangaroo Inn Perth

 At the Kangaroo Inn, you can have fun playing billiards in the games room, have a BBQ, read books at the library, watch TV in the lounge area, or just sit back and sip your favourite drink on the terrace.
 This one of the few hostels in Perth that are good for couples and families who want to save some money and meet new friends.

-Reasons to backpack Perth
+Reasons to Backpack Perth

 There is an endless amount of reasons to backpack Perth.
 The city has an amazing combination of cosmopolitan features and beautiful nature, which creates a great lifestyle for local people and visitors.
 It has it all and a little bit for everyone: good weather, white-sand beaches, national parks, authentic wineries and breweries, rivers and deserts.

 When you backpack Perth, make sure you do not miss these spots: Swan Valley, Fremantle, Margaret River, Rottnest Island.
 And if possible, go further to South West and the Coral Coast.
-Besides staying in hostels, another great way to meet people is to join some of Perth tours to the abovementioned spots.
+Besides staying in hostels, another great way to meet people is to join some of Perth Tours to the above mentioned spots.

 Conclusion

 If you decided to backpack Perth and Western Australia, do not worry about the accommodation options.
-There are plenty of hostels in Perth priced starting from $15 a night.
+There are plenty of hostels in Perth priced starting from $40 a night.
 Besides basic facilities, some hostels in Perth offer swimming pools, bars and other entertainment.

 Staying at hostels is one of the best ways to meet fellow travellers, exchange stories and get some tips about travelling in the region.
 Do you have any tips or recommendations how to backpack Perth?
 If yes, share them in the comments section below!